Updated: Jun 6

 Summer reading clubs and incentives sponsored by the local public library.
 Local libraries offer incentives for students to log the number of books and/or pages read.
 Many students must rely on an adult to bring them to the library.
 Work schedules and other issues may be a hindrance.
 Parents and caring adults can work together to ensure that children are able to participate.

 Extended school year/day.
 Evidence-based studies indicate that districts across the country and in other countries have successfully created positive extended school programs that yield positive student outcomes.
 Policy makers, local school boards, community groups, and teacher unions must work together to seek viable solutions.
+Parents, be sure to be a part of the process by attending school board and community meetings.

 Sharing books about real life events students can learn from, and relate to is essential.
 My Lizzie B. Hayes middle grade series offers a historical view of events through the innocent eyes of a child.
 Book 1, Summertime with Lizzie B. Hayes, transports readers to a simpler time when kids played outdoors until the street lights came on and most families gathered together around the dinner table.
 But the ‘60s was also one of the most turbulent times in our country’s history, Lizzie and her family experiences firsthand the fateful summer of unrest, the 1967 rebellion in Newark, NJ.

 Book 2 of the Lizzie B. Hayes series, Lizzie B. Hayes and the Great Camp Caper picks up two years later.
 Lizzie is on a two-week summer adventure at sleep away camp with the Girl Scouts.
 At Camp Chicktawanga, Lizzie must learn to take care of herself without her loving family and deal with a bully in her cabin.
 When she and the bully get lost on an overnight hike, things really heat up.
+It is available for Pre-Order here.

 Below are a few of my favorite resources to motivate students to read throughout the summer: